 Attendance awards encourage sick kids to come to school.

-In an age where vaccination rates are decreasing and serious cases of the flu and measles are on the rise, we need to do everything we can to encourage sick children to stay home.
+During pandemic times, we need to do everything we can to encourage sick children to stay home.
 And of course, perfect attendance awards do exactly the opposite.
 Some children are sick more often than others, but once again, this is outside a child’s control.

 Perfect attendance awards take a toll on mental health, too.

 What are we telling kids when we recognize perfect attendance?
 That showing up is the most important thing, period, even when they might be too sad, scared, or fragile to learn.
 Perfect attendance awards reinforce our always-on, glorification-of-busy culture.
 They send kids the message that it’s never okay to take a break.
 And with childhood trauma on the rise, that’s a dangerous point to make.

 We’d love to hear—what’s your take on perfect attendance awards?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.